pageboard/server/README.md

 - image
   Image thumbnailer and resizer/converter.

-- github-webhook
+- git
-  Listens to github json payloads /.api/github and deploy accordingly.
+  Listens to git webhooks json payloads on /.well-known/git and deploy accordingly.

 - upload
   deals with files uploads